Associate Professor | Hagop Kevorkian Center for Near Eastern Studies, Director

 Mohamad Bazzi is an associate professor of journalism at New York University, where he teaches international reporting.
-From 2009 to 2013, he served as an adjunct senior fellow for Middle East studies at the Council on Foreign Relations (CFR), providing regional expertise and analysis.
-He was also the 2008 Edward R. Murrow Press Fellow at CFR.
+He is currently director of NYU’s Hagop Kevorkian Center for Near Eastern Studies.
+From 2019 to 2021, he was associate director of the Arthur L. Carter Journalism Institute.
+From 2009 to 2013, he served as an adjunct senior fellow for Middle East studies at the Council on Foreign Relations (CFR).
+He was also the 2008 Edward R. Murrow press fellow at CFR.

 Before joining the NYU faculty, Bazzi was the Middle East bureau chief at Newsday from 2003 to 2008.
 He established Newsday bureaus in Baghdad and Beirut, and he was the lead writer on the Iraq war and its aftermath.
 He has written extensively about regional politics, Sunni-Shiite conflicts, and militant Islam.
 He also covered the 2000 Palestinian uprising, the war in Afghanistan, and the 2006 war between Hezbollah and Israel.
 He also served as Newsday’s United Nations bureau chief and as a metro reporter in New York City.
 His essays and commentaries on the Middle East have appeared in The New York Times, London Review of Books, Foreign Affairs, The Atlantic, The Nation, The Guardian, The Wall Street Journal, Boston Review, Politico Magazine, Reuters, and other publications.